Normal Arrival Times

 Normal Schedule Dismissal Times

 |Class||Mon, Fri||Tue, Thu||Wed|

 PDS provides a lengthy (and longer than most schools) grace period of late pick-up during which it does not charge families.
-However, boys not picked up within 30 minutes of their dismissal time will be taken to After-Care and charged a drop-in fee of $25.
+Boys left at school past their dismissal time (15 minutes for Early Childhood, 30 minutes for Elementary) will be taken to After-Care and charged the drop-in fee of $25.

 (Please note: On most Mondays, Tuesdays, and Thursdays, teachers in grades 1-6 remain in their classrooms until 3:40 to provide extra help for their students.
 On any given day, however, some teachers will not be in their rooms due to the rotating after-school duty schedule or due to their leading an enrichment activity.
 Parents and/or boys should confirm that a teacher will be available for after-school classroom extra help on specific days.)

 |6th||11:20 - 11:50|

 Since PDS shares parking and common areas with the Second Presbyterian Church, it is necessary to coordinate traffic so that each institution might assure the safety of all individuals.
 When picking up or dropping off your child, please abide by the following guidelines:

 Drive with extreme caution before, during, and after school.